HarrisonOates/meetcode/items/report.md

    - The count also gets replaced by a back arrows once the language has been switched.
    - But again, this does not lead to any real issue, as their star counts can be checked in their account menu.
    - This bug also does not relate to any of the basic or general features

-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

 ## Testing Summary